RickStrahl/BlogPosts/2020-08/DotnetTools/DotnetTools.md

 snippetconverter "~\Visual C#\My Code Snippets" -o "~\ww-csharp.code-snippets" -r -d
 ```

 To make the snippet location easier to use the tool lets you use `~` for the default snippet folders.
-For Visual Studio you can specify
+For Visual Studio this points to the `<Documents>\Visual Studio 2019 Code Snippets` folder for example.

+**Figure 11** shows the source snippet folder and output generated by the Visual Studio code export:

 ![](images/SnippetConverterExportedSnippets.png)
 <small>**Figure 11** - Migrated snippets in VS Code</small>